valancej/documentation/_basic/languages-frameworks/ruby.md

 ## Dependency Cache

-Codeship automatically caches the `~/cache/bundler` directory between builds to optimize build performance.
+Codeship automatically configures bundler to use the `~/cache/bundler` directory, which we save between builds to optimize build performance.
 You can [read this article to learn more]({{ site.baseurl }}{% link _basic/getting-started/dependency-cache.md %}) about the dependency cache and how to clear it.